Salty, Bitter, Sweet

 About the Book

-How can Isa expect to hold it together when she’s at the bottom of her class at the apprenticeship, her new stepmom is pregnant, she misses her abuela dearly, and things with the mysterious Diego reach a boiling point?
+How can Isa expect to hold it together when she’s at the bottom of her class at the apprenticeship, her new stepmom is pregnant, she misses her abuela dearly, and things with Diego reach a boiling point?

 'A treat for foodies.'

 'Cuevas effectively touches on the complexities of female ambition in a male-dominated field and multiracial identity, making this an engaging, multilayered read for aspiring chefs.'

 'Full of culture, love, and loss, every page is a feast for the senses in a story that never shies away from exploring complicated family dynamics.
 Cuevas's writing is pure magic.' - Nina Moreno, author of Don't Date Rosa Santos

 'Salty, Bitter, Sweet sparkles with wit, humor, and heart.
 I devoured this charming novel in one sitting and can't wait for more from this talented author.' - Gilly Segal, author of I'm Not Dying with You Tonight